sophchoe/Recommendation-Systems/README.md

   - Item-item similarity-based collaborative filtering
   - Model-based (matrix factorization) collaborative filtering

-- To demonstrate **"user-user similarity-based collaborative filtering", "item-item similarity-based collaborative filtering", and "model-based (matrix factorization) collaborative filtering"**, **surprise** library has been used.
-For these algorithms, **grid search cross-validation is used to find the optimal hyperparameters for the data**, and improve the performance of the model**.

-- **For performance evaluation** of these models, **precision@k and recall@k** are used.
-Using these two metrics, the F_1 score is calculated for each working model.

-- Overall, the **optimized user-user similarity-based recommendation system** has given the **best performance** in terms of the F1-Score (~0.86)

-- Collaborative Filtering searches for neighbors based on similarity of books (example) preferences and recommend books that those neighbors read while Matrix factorization works by decomposing the user-item matrix into the product of two lower dimensionality rectangular matrices.
+Observations:
 - Matrix Factorization has lower RMSE (1.50) due to the reason that it assumes that both books and users are present in some low dimensional space describing their properties and recommend a book based on its proximity to the user in the latent space.
-Implying it accounts for latent factors as well.

-- We can try to further improve the performance of these models using hyperparameter tuning.

-- We can also try to combine different recommendation techniques to build a more complex model like hybrid recommendation systems.